 Press Releases and Other COVID-19 Updates

-On Thursday, May 28, SEIU Healthcare will be bringing our purple power to Cambridge.
+On Tuesday, June 16, 2020, SEIU Healthcare will be bringing our purple power to Hamilton.
 The Appreciation Rallies that we have organized all over Ontario have boosted the spirits of our membership and has shown employers and the government that SEIU Healthcare stands together with our members on the frontlines.